Hidden Treasures in Pennsylvania Genealogy Records at FamilySearch

 In 2017 FamilySearch began a multiyear project to convert their millions of rolls of microfilm into digital images on FamilySearch.org.
 The project plan was 10 years long, but they completed the digitization in September 2021, less than half the planned time.

-Inside this expansive website, FamilySearch's records can be put into three main groups.
+Inside this massive website, FamilySearch's records can be put into three main groups.

 First, there are family trees, much like you'd find on other genealogy websites.
 These family trees are created by researchers who want to share their discoveries with others.
 What’s special about FamilySearch trees is that each individual on a family tree is assigned a unique identifying number.
 This unique identifier allows trees to be combined together when shared ancestors found.
 The largest shared family tree on FamilySearch has over 1.5 billion ancestors.